How to do Canada Day in Whistler

 On July 1st 151 years ago, the Constitutional Act united three colonies within the British Empire to create a new country.
 A vast and beautiful country that is home to many diverse cultures, languages, fashion, food, activities, and traditions that have evolved to make it the Canada that we know, appreciate and love today.
 We are proud to be Canadians and gosh darn it we are going to celebrate that – not that we want to offend anyone who isn’t Canadian.
 After all, we are known for our friendly and welcoming demeanor, and Whistler is the home of many international transplants.
 So whether your passport says Canadian on it or not, it certainly doesn’t mean you can’t get out and about to celebrate Canada Day in Whistler like one, eh.

 Walk the Walk and Talk the Talk

 Before jumping head first into your style for Canada Day in Whistler, decide what Canadian look you want to embrace.
-Like any endeavour, looking the part is half the battle.
+Like any endeavor, looking the part is half the battle.
 Keep it simple by throwing on anything red or emblazoned with a maple leaf, a beaver or a moose and you’ll be good to go – even better if it comes from a Roots store.
-Blundstones, jeans or jean shorts and a plaid flannel offers a lumberjack/cowboy Canadian feel.
+Boots like Blundstones adorned with jeans or jean shorts and a plaid flannel offers a lumberjack/cowboy Canadian feel.
 If you are serious about bringing your game to the next level, find your best denim everything and rock that Canadian tuxedo like no one’s business.
-The Gibbons store front or the Re-Use It Center will help cover all your clothing bases.
+The Gibbons store front or the Re-Use-It Center will help cover all your clothing bases.

 Activities to Celebrate Canada Day in Whistler